Khiddo/Khiddo/README.md

 - 👋 Hi, I’m @Khiddo
-- 👀 I’m interested in music at the moment..
+- 👀 I’m interested in music at the moment
-- 🌱 I’m currently learning how to develope games :) ...
+- 🌱 I’m currently learning how to develope games :)
-- 💞️ I’m looking to collaborate on any 2d or 3d game ...
+- 💞️ I’m looking to collaborate on any 2d or 3d game
-- 📫 How to reach me (jashennett@outlook.com) business purposes only ...
+- 📫 How to reach me (jashennett@outlook.com) business purposes only

 <!---
 Khiddo/Khiddo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.